openbsd/xenocara/lib/mesa/docs/drivers/llvmpipe.rst

 you need to ask, don't even try it.

-There is however an easy way to replace the OpenGL software renderer that comes with Microsoft Windows 7 (or later) with llvmpipe (that is, on systems without any OpenGL drivers):
+There is however an easy way to replace the OpenGL software renderer that comes with Microsoft Windows 7 (or later) with LLVMpipe (that is, on systems without any OpenGL drivers):

 -  copy